max-mapper/get-dat/markdown/04-dat-clone.md

 # dat clone

 You can use dat to distribute datasets to others.
+Dat is transport agnostic, so it is well suited for typical transport protocols such as http or ssh -- which means any current authentication setup is supported.

-All you have to do is run `dat listen` on a web server and others can do `dat clone http://your-server-address` to download a full copy of the dataset.
+For example, once you create your dat with `dat init`, others can do `dat clone ssh://your-server-address/path/to/dat` to download a full copy of the dat, including all rows, blobs/files, and version history.

 For example, we host a dat dataset with some genome data in it at <a href="http://eukaryota.dathub.org" target="_blank">eukaryota.dathub.org</a>.